 - Company A has implemented corporate spyware for its employees and advises everyone that activities on their computers are being monitored.

 - Company B does not monitor employee activity.

 Let’s imagine both companies have clearly defined goals that are based on outcomes achieved.
 What behaviors do their respective systems reward?
 Which company would you bet produced better results?
 Consider what some recent research has found regarding productivity.

 More breaks = better productivity

 A software startup called the Draugiem Group conducted a study using their time and productivity tracking software, and came to a startling conclusion about productivity: what matters isn’t the length of the workday.
 Instead, a more important driver of productivity was how individuals structured their days.
 Specifically, the workers who routinely took short breaks were far more productive than peers who kept their noses to the grindstone for longer periods of time.

 Our brains burn a lot of energy, and staying focused requires effort.
 The study found the ideal split between work and rest was 52 minutes of work, followed by 17 minutes of rest.
 Those who kept that schedule achieved a much higher degree of focus in their work, staying 100% dedicated to the task at hand.
 When they felt fatigued, they took short breaks, separating themselves entirely from work for a short period, before starting another highly productive hour.

-Their peers, on the other hand, diluted their focus with multitasking, checking social media or allowing themselves to be distracted by email.
+Their peers, on the other hand, diluted their focus by multitasking, checking social media, or allowing themselves to be distracted by email.
 On paper, they showed greater “inputs” (time spent at their desk) but in reality, they accomplished less.